rust-lang/rfcs/text/3127-trim-paths.md

 - `split-debuginfo` - apply remappings to debug information only when they are written to split debug information files, but not in compiled executables or libraries
 - `split-debuginfo-file` - apply remappings to the paths pointing to split debug information files.
 Does nothing when these files are not generated.
 - `object` - an alias for `macro,unsplit-debuginfo,split-debuginfo-file`.
 This ensures all paths in compiled executables or libraries are remapped, but not elsewhere.
-- `all` and `true` - an alias for all of the above, also equivalent to supplying `--remap-path-prefix` without this option.
+- `all` and `true` - an alias for all of the above, also equivalent to supplying only `--remap-path-prefix` without `--remap-path-scope`.

 Debug information are written to split files when the separate codegen option `-C split-debuginfo=packed` or `unpacked` (whether by default or explicitly set).